 Last week was Juneteenth, a day that honors African American freedom and emphasizes education and achievement.
 Juneteenth was established on June 19, 1865, when Union General Gordon Granger read federal orders in Galveston, Texas, stating that all previously enslaved people in Texas were free.

 This year, Juneteenth rang loud in our ears with the racial divide our country is experiencing.
-It’s long past due for organizations to step up and raise awareness about diversity, equity and inclusion.
-With this in mind, we looked at what companies are doing to close the gap of the big divide.
+With this in mind, we looked at what companies are doing to step up and raise awareness about diversity, equity and inclusion.

 A recent survey by WorldatWork revealed that 54 percent of respondents expressed they were unaware of Juneteenth, even though it’s the oldest national celebration of the end of slavery in the U.S.